LOOSE-LIPS/loose-lips-2.0/src/routes/blog/galen-tipton-gummy-w-seth-graham-orange-milk/index.md

 description: >-
   Frolicking in multicolour grass surrounded by affectionate flying insects and enjoying the moment is just one example of the genius collage album from galen tipton.
-From galen tipton&#39;s fake meat LP on Orange Milk Records.
-Out 27.09 on 12&quot; and digital &#8211; Pre-order: https://orangemilkrecords.bandcamp.com/album/fake-meat https://soundcloud.com/orangemilk https://soundcloud.com/galentipton [...]Read More...
+From galen tipton's fake meat LP on Orange Milk Records.
+Out 27.09 on 12" and digital – Pre-order: https://orangemilkrecords.bandcamp.com/album/fake-meat https://soundcloud.com/orangemilk https://soundcloud.com/galentipton [...]Read More...